 The volume of distribution piping for chilled water in data centers is typically designed to be minimized while maintaining the redundancy necessary to ensure uptime during maintenance or failure events; individual piping designs vary greatly, but they must maintain the ability to fulfill mission critical requirements.
 Often, it seems logical to assume that the simplest arrangement of piping may be best to meet design requirements, but from an economic standpoint, this decision is not always sound.
 This paper discusses 1) how capital cost may be optimized by examining various system piping configurations and 2) demonstrates how CCG investigates the economics of designing for fewer larger pipes vs a greater number of smaller pipes.

 Economic Viability of Supplemental Piping

-Morrison Hershfield is a market leading, employee-owned engineering firm that has been making a difference for more than 75 years.
-Our exceptional technical experts, thought leaders and high-performing employees deliver innovative, cost effective and technically sophisticated infrastructure solutions across the globe.
-Our highly focused approach to the clients and markets we serve ensures that we deliver the value our clients demand.
+Morrison Hershfield is a market leading, employee-owned professional engineering and management firm that has been making a difference since 1946.
+We deliver technically sophisticated, cost effective and sustainable infrastructure solutions across the globe.